skilesare/art_and_democratic_hypercatallaxy/the_pattern_language/plg_the_publicledger.md

 Certain account types may be restricted from using private transactions.
 For example, corporations and/or the state should not be allowed to use such types of transactions.
 Privacy should be a right reserved for citizen type accounts only.

 How can we secure the public ledger?
-Using cyptocurrency style security we can secure block of transactions, and distribute the keys to the public.
+Using cyptocurrency style security we can secure blocks of transactions, and distribute the keys to the public.
 By doing so, a nefarious entity will not be able to 'rollback' transactions or double spend.
 When, via the rule of law, a change to the ledger needs to be made, it must be done via a correction entry and will be subject to democratic veto.

 Therefore: